How to make a DIY wireless wall sconce with a battery operated puck light when you can't or don't want to run electric.

 You can if you use LED battery operated puck lights.

 They were the perfect solution.

 So, with the lighting aspect worked out, I started my search for a nice wall sconce (that wasn't over-the-top expensive).

 Once I had my wall sconce I had to figure out how I was going to make it work with my LED puck lights.

 This little $4 gem was just what I needed.

 I let it sit overnight to dry.

-- Since the light is out of reach, I went with a puck light that came with a remote.
+Since the light is out of reach, I went with a puck light that came with a remote.
 That way I could turn it on and off without standing on a barstool (and giving my husband a heart attack).

-We have a window seat in our guest room that's calling for a light just like this.
+We have a window seat in our guest room that's calling for stylish wireless sconces just like this.

 Check out our web story and more wireless lighting ideas...